-Constitutional primacy for policing.^[1] The troubles of 2003 led to many allegations^[2] against the RSIPF of complicity in the disorders, collaboration with various anti-government groups, and that police personnel allowed rioters and rebels access to the firearms maintained in the police armoury in Honiara.
-The evaluation team was informed of on-going concerns about RSIPF performance including: public drunkenness by police in uniform, lack of visibility at times and places where trouble is brewing, harsh interactions with young people, and a poor level of response to reported crimes.
-This information is backed up by the People's Survey 2011, which reports that only 31% of respondents said that the RSIPF treats people fairly and with respect.
+RSIPF of complicity in the disorders, collaboration with various anti-government groups, and that police personnel allowed rioters and rebels access to the firearms maintained in the police armoury in Honiara.
+The evaluation team was informed of on-going concerns about RSIPF performance including: public drunkenness by police in uniform, lack of visibility at times and places where trouble is brewing, harsh interactions with young people, and a poor level of response to reported crime are concerns in communities.
+This information is backed up by the People's Survey 2011, which reports that only 31% said that the RSIPF treats people fairly and with respect.
+Key concerns noted were the unwillingness of the police to leave posts and their ineffectiveness when they do.
+Individuals reported seeing police take bribes and engage in drunken and disorderly behaviour.
 People's dissatisfaction goes well beyond issues of poor performance, it was noted that people fear harassment, retaliation, damage to property and threats to safety if disputes are reported to the police.

 Police relationship with communities: The Solomon Islands archipelago consists of more than 900 islands.
 The people comprise diverse cultures, languages, and customs.
 93% are Melanesian, 4% Polynesian, and 1.5% Micronesian.
 Additionally, there are small numbers of Europeans and Chinese residents.
 Some 120 vernacular languages are spoken.
 There is also a tight culture of wantokism, with the requirement of loyalty to the wantok.
 This affects police personnel and results in allegations of favouritism in approach and suspicions of corrupt practice.
-One of the main causes of the perceptions, is the greater loyalty afforded towards constituencies, rather than the national interest4.
-In a study of state building in Solomon Islands, Fukuyama5, found that ... while possessing strengths in terms of delivering equity and social cohesion, wantokism is said to fundamentally impede Solomon Islands society's capacity to deal with collective action problems due to the continued embeddedness of political leadership within personalised networks of reciprocity.
+One of the main causes of the findings, is the greater loyalty afforded towards constituencies, rather than the national interest14.
+In a study of state building in Solomon Islands, Fukuyama15, found that wantokism " . . . while possessing strengths in terms of delivering equity and social cohesion, wantokism is said to fundamentally impede Solomon Islands society's capacity to deal with collective action problems due to the continued embeddedness of political leadership within personalised networks of reciprocity."